KatherLab/SWARM/README.md

 ## Installation & Requirements:
 In general, the following requirements are needed to reproduce this experiment:
 * HPE Account for swarm learning license:  https://myenterpriselicense.hpe.com/cwp-ui/auth/login
+* click on the link https://myenterpriselicense.hpe.com/cwp-ui/evaluation/HPE-SWARM/0.3.0/null and download the licence
 * three physically separated computer systems (in this repository they will be referred to as *System A*, *System B*, and *System C*, where System A will serve as the host)

 **Furthermore**, each system requires:
 *  **Linux-Distribution**
 *  All the three systems must be in the sudo and docker group
-    1. On each system from the account which has admin rights run in a command-line  'sudo usermod -a -G sudo <linux username System>'
+    1. On each system from the account which has admin rights run in a command-line  'sudo usermod -a -G sudo \<username>'
-    2. On each system  from the account which has admin rights run in a command-line  'sudo usermod -a -G docker <linux username System>'
+    2. On each system  from the account which has admin rights run in a command-line  'sudo usermod -a -G docker \<username>'
 * Administration rights
 * (optional) GPU for faster training